xkevio/parcio-typst/parcio-thesis/main.typ

 == Citations
+// Simpler keys can be cited with @key but this one needs the full syntax bcs of the slashes.
 You can comfortably reference literature #cite("DBLP:journals/superfri/DuweLMSF0B020").#footnote[This is a footnote.]
 BibTeX entries for a large number of publications can be found at https://dblp.org/.

 == Tables